robillardstudio/c-climate-public/README.md

 ### Note

-Publishing the new twitter data in open data framework is on its way.
+Publishing the new twitter datacollected in the Critical Climate Machine framework – in open data framework – is on its way.

 References / Further Reading
 ----------------------------